Skip to Calculator

 The Basic Difference

-Cotton comes from the cotton boll — the seed case of the cotton plant.
+Cotton comes from the cotton boll, the seed case of the cotton plant.
 The fibers are short and fine, which makes cotton fabric smooth, tightly woven, and very consistent in texture.
-It's the most widely produced natural fiber in the world, which is why it's also the cheapest.
+It's the most widely produced natural fiber in the world, which is also why it's the cheapest.

 Both are absorbent, both breathe well, both can be dyed to virtually any color, and both shrink on first wash.